Hyaline cartilage is the vital substance lining the bones in your joints.

-Research shows the most effective treatment is... also the most difficult... weight loss.
-These Free weight loss programs have much to offer.
+Research shows the most effective treatment is also the most difficult; weight loss.

 For strong healthy bones, the body needs adequate amounts of a group of fatty acids called omega-3.
 They are found mainly in fatty fish, nuts such as walnuts and pecans and freshly ground flaxseed.
 The big plus is that omega-3 simultaneously has powerful anti inflammatory properties, as well as benefits for the heart and mind.

-So too the B vitamins are essential for healthy bones and nerves, keeping a toxic substance called homocysteine down...
+So too the B vitamins are essential for healthy bones and nerves, keeping the levels of a toxic substance called homocysteine down.

 All in all, if you are suffering from degenerative arthritis take a good long look at your diet.
 Healthy Living Tips ...

 There is now oddles of research confirming that joints that aren't moving normally become arthritic.
 Or, to put it differently, cartilage starved of fresh synovial fluid sloshing about the joint, layering the cartilage with a substance called Hyaluronic acid, rapidly loses it glistening white slippery properties.
 It's called Immobilisation Arthritis.
-The cartilage starts to die ... degeneration and pain ...
+The cartilage starts to die; degeneration, stiffness and pain.

-Add to this the waste products of cartilage metabolism that are not quickly removed ... that is why Chiropractic subluxlations are a disaster waiting to happen.
+Add to this the waste products of cartilage metabolism that are not quickly removed; that is why Chiropractic subluxations are a disaster waiting to happen.

 Cartilage lacks a blood supply and is restored far more slowly than other living tissues.
 But, given the right environment, your aging hyaline cartilage, and other types of cartilages as in the intervertebral disc, can heal, BUT it requires a diet rich in the necessary ingredients, plenty of oxygen, and plenty of movement.